Britain due to set out Chinese cyber security threat | Law-Order

 The Chinese embassy in London did not immediately respond to a request for comment.
 Last year, the embassy accused the British government of "making groundless accusations" when the head of MI5 accused China of carrying out an espionage campaign on an "epic scale".

 Britain's domestic intelligence service MI5 has said it is now running seven times as many investigations into Chinese activity as it did in 2018 and plans more.
 In 2022, MI5 issued a rare security alert, warning members of parliament that a suspected Chinese spy was "involved in political interference activities" in Britain.
-(Writing by Sarah Young; Editing by Hugh Lawson and Philippa Fletcher)
+(Writing by Sarah Young; Editing by Hugh Lawson, Philippa Fletcher and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)